What Do Woodpeckers Eat? The Best Woodpecker Food

 Shelled or unshelled, peanuts are a delicious snack that woodpeckers gobble up.
 You can find feeders made specifically for peanuts.
 Companies that sell nuts have jumped on the birding bandwagon and sell peanut feed that doesn’t make the cut for human consumption.
 Remember: Unsalted peanuts are best.
 Discover more backyard birds that eat peanuts.

 3. Black Oil Sunflower Seeds

 Downy and hairy woodpeckers are particularly fond of this all-around favorite.
 Because woodpeckers are a bit bigger than the average songbird, you should serve sunflower seeds in a hopper or platform feeder to give them easy access.
-Learn the three types of seeds and feeders birds love best.
+Check out the best sunflower seed bird feeders for your yard.

 Here’s an easy, no-fuss way to feed and attract woodpeckers: Simply smear peanut butter directly on tree trunks.
 Or buy a log feeder and fill the predrilled holes with the gooey, high-fat snack.
 Any regular brand of peanut butter that you have in the pantry will work, but avoid low-fat varieties.